-For division of lots into ten-acre parcels, the elements below must be shown in Conversion Plan diagrams.
+For land divisions resulting in any lot or parcel less than ten-acres in size, the elements below must be shown in Conversion Plan diagrams.

-- 1. The location of planned roads and right-of-way shown in the Jefferson County Transportation System Plan (TSP). - 2.
+- 1. The location of planned roads and right-of-way shown on a Transportation System Plan (TSP). - 2.
 The location of easements for water, sewer, and storm water facilities that can adequately serve the site when developed at an urban density.

-For division of lots into five-acre or two-acre parcels, the elements below are required in the Conversion Plan.
+For land divisions resulting in any lot or parcel of less than five acres, the elements below are required in the Conversion Plan.

-- 1. The location of planned roads and right-of-way shown in the Jefferson County Transportation System Plan (TSP). - 2.
+- 1. The location of planned roads and right-of-way shown on a Transportation System Plan (TSP). - 2.
 The location of potential city local roads, determined by city block length standards and in consultation with city staff. - 3.
 The location of easements for water, sewer, and storm water facilities that can adequately serve the site when developed at an urban density.